 All teaching methods at Keystone Christian Academy reflect the cognitive learning perspectives of the Bloom’s Taxonomy educational model.
 Students grow in their early learning capabilities from simple remembering (rote recall) to a mature level of creative development.

-An entrance assessment is given to each child who enrolls at Keystone Christian Academy – York.
+An entrance assessment may be given to a child who enrolls at Keystone Christian Academy – York.
 This assessment is uniquely designed to evaluate the student's developmental level as well as critical thinking and problem-solving skills.
 The administration designed the entrance testing to create a starting point for determining students’ strengths and weaknesses in the areas of language arts and math.
 The language arts are assessed through an informal reading list, and reading comprehension is based on grade-leveled passages.
 The math assessment measures math fundamentals, computation and problem solving.
 The entrance testing also provides information about how each student approaches a task and identifies the skill needed or problem to be solved.

 Evaluation Process and Measure of Success